zimeon/bteko2bf/README.md

 ## Idea...

-Bibliotek-o to BIBFRAME is an RDF to RDF conversion where a significant portion of the data will remain the same (things in the `bf:` namespace).
-It thus seems that SPARQL [`UPDATE`](https://www.w3.org/TR/sparql11-update/#deleteInsert) to delete bibliotek-o triples and replace them with BIBFRAME?
+Bibliotek-o to BIBFRAME is a lossy RDF to RDF conversion where a significant portion of the data will remain the same (things in the `bf:` namespace).
+It thus seems that SPARQL [`UPDATE`](https://www.w3.org/TR/sparql11-update/#deleteInsert) to delete bibliotek-o triples and replace them with BIBFRAME equivalent would be a good approach?

+The conversion is lossy because bibliotek-o is more expressive than BIBFRAME.

 ## Building the conversion